bahrus/custom-enhancements/README.md

 Granted, the majority of enhancements would likely fit our common idea of what constitutes a ["behavior"](https://www.brainbell.com/tutors/XML/XML_Book_B/DHTML_Behaviors.htm#:~:text=DHTML%20Behaviors%20are%20lightweight%20components%20that%20extend%20the,referenced%20in%20Internet%20Explorer%205%20by%20using%20styles.).

+I think it is quite fine to use the term "behaviors" informally, just as we use "web components" to describe things informally, even though "customElements" is the formal api name.

 But enhancements could also include specifying some common theme onto a white label web component, and contorting the language to make those sound like behaviors doesn't sound right:  "Be Picasso blue-period looking" for example.
+I actually think this objection touches on a fairly important concern I have with the term behavior.
+"Don't judge a book by its cover" seems to run amiss with the idea that affecting how an element looks should be called a "behavior."

+The word "behavior" makes what we are doing quite adjacent to things that tie in closely with humans (and other living beings).
+In fact, I've personally found it somewhat amusing to search for [names](https://github.com/bahrus?tab=repositories&q=be-&type=&language=&sort=) that apply both to DOM elements as well as (human) behavior, where it makes sense, and where it is appropriate.
+But this close connection should give us pause.
+We should acknowledge this connection, especially as it will likely affect our subconscious, including our dreams (or possibly nightmares).

+Yes, we should welcome the ability to explain complex things in terms we can relate to as human beings, so use of the term "behaviors" should certainly not be out of bounds.
+But we should remember that the things we are talking about, even if they have children, siblings and parents, are not in fact human beings, and using a more generic term (enhancements) when it comes to more formal settings (ike the actual API) would help with that.
+It also expands our range of analogies we can reach for.
+Recall my analogy earlier, that when a plane (DOM element) lands it "connects" to the ground (DOM fragment), and when we "enhance" the plane with a wing, we are attaching the wing.
+Does it make sense to refer to a wing as a "behavior"?

-Some could be adding some common paragraph containing copyright text.
+Some enhancements could be adding some common paragraph containing copyright text.
 The dictionary defines behaviors as something associated with actions, so does that apply here?

 Many are adding binding support to elements, which may or not resonate with developers as being a "behavior".

 So "enhancements" seems to cover all bases.

-Others prefer "behaviors", I'm open to both.
+Others prefer "behaviors" (but the others who do seem to think it is of zero consequence, whereas I think there is some substantial consequence to the decision, if that counts for anything), I'm open to both, maybe my reasoning above is wrong (but no one has yet to address my concerns head on).

 Choosing the right name seems important, as it ought to align somewhat with the reserved sub-property of the element, as well as the reserved prefix for attributes (think data- / dataset).